SU_T_13

 [r] English.

-[i] Do you live Turkish culture here, for example, food, music, culture, etc.?
-At home, for example, what do you cook, what do you eat, Italian or Turkish?
+[i] Turkish culture here for example the food the music, do you preserve it or live it here?
+At home for example what do you cook and what do you eat Italian or Turkish?

-[r] Mixed Italian Turkish Japanese Korean.
+[r] A mix of Italian Turkish Japanese Korean.
 I also like to cook and try food from other cultures.
-I cook Turkish if we have guests who are curious to taste the Turkish cuisine.
-But generally with my husband I cook Italian because it’s easier.
+I cook Turkish food when we have guests who are curious to try it.
+But generally I cook Italian with my husband because it’s easier.

-[i] In fact.
-What are you doing here now, working or studying?
+[i] Indeed.
+What are you doing here now, are you working or studying?

-[r] Now I’m looking for work but I can’t find it.
+[r] I’m currently looking for work but can’t find anything.

 [i] It’s difficult for everyone.

-[r] Yes, but I would like to find work in another sector.
+[r] Yes, but I’d like to find work in a different sector.

-[r] Type Marketing cells in some company even in the fashion industry.
+[r] Like marketing cells in some company, even in the fashion sector.

-[i] Yes why not.
-Is there a chance to return to live in Turkey with your husband?
+[i] Yes, why not.
+Is there a possibility of returning to live in Turkey with your husband?

-[r] Yes, we haven’t thought about it yet, but in the future we can go back to Turkey if there is any opportunity.
+[r] Yes, yes, for now we haven’t thought about it but in the future we can return to Turkey if there is an opportunity.

-[i] Sure.
-So you managed to have a good integration in this society?
-Do you have problems integrating here?
+[i] Of course.
+So have you managed to integrate well into this society?
+Do you have any problems integrating here?

-[i] In the sense that you can socialize with people to insert yourself in this country and feel not Italian but part of this country?
-Or do you always feel like an immigrant and feel like a foreigner?
+[i] I mean, are you able to socialise with people, integrate into this country and feel, I don’t want to say Italian, but feel part of this country?
+Or do you always feel like an immigrant, do you feel like a foreigner?

-[r] When I arrived here everything was beautiful.
-But now I started to feel the difficult part.
-For example when I try to speak Italian and I can’t always speak it perfectly.
+[r] When I arrived here everything was wonderful.
+But now I’ve started to feel the difficult part.
+For example, when I try to speak Italian I still can’t speak it perfectly.

-[i] It’s normal you’ve been here for a short time.
+[i] It’s normal, you’ve only been here a short time.

 [r] Yes, a little.

-[i] What do you do to learn the Italian language?
+[i] What do you do to learn Italian?

-[r] I strive to speak Italian myself.
-For example with people who speak English I speak English because it’s easier that way.
-But for example my mother-in-law speaks little English, I have to speak Italian to her.
+[r] I try hard to speak Italian.
+For example, with people who speak English, I speak English because it’s easier that way.
+But for example, my mother-in-law speaks very little English, so I have to speak Italian to her.

 [i] Of course

-[r] I’m trying to spend my time with her I go with her to do the shopping help her home if she cooks I cut her vegetables or else I speak Italian.
+[r] I’m trying to spend time with her, I go shopping with her, I help her at home, if she cooks I cut her vegetables or whatever, I speak Italian.

-[i] That will help you learn the language, the more she interacts in Italian the more you will learn.
+[i] That will help you learn the language, the more you interact in Italian the more you’ll learn.

-[i] Your husband’s family is his mother-in-law and father-in-law as they took their son’s choice to marry a Turkish woman?
+[i] How did your husband’s family, his mother and father-in-law, react to their son’s choice to marry a Turkish woman?

-[r] It wasn’t a very special thing it was normal for them, I don’t know we didn’t talk about that.
+[r] It wasn’t something special, it was normal for them, no I don’t know, we didn’t talk about it.

-[i] In the sense that they didn’t tell him why a Turkish woman?
+[i] You mean they didn’t ask him why he chose a Turkish woman?

 [i] What do you like about Italian culture?
-What do you prefer most?
+What aspect do you like the most?

-[i] So you really like it, you got fat.
+[i] So you like it a lot, you gained weight.

 [r] Yes.

-[i] Have you learned how to cook some dishes?
+[i] Did you learn how to cook any dishes?

-[r] No it’s not difficult you just have to prepare a sauce for me it’s easy.
+[r] No, it’s not difficult, you just have to prepare a sauce, which for me is easy.

 [i] How did your family in Turkey take your marriage to an Italian?